RazinSyakib43/razinsyakib43/README.md

 My name is Muhammad Razin Syakib

-I'm a fifth-semester Informatics student, I have a strong interest in and dedication to the field of Information Technology.
-My passion for programming has allowed me to acquire proficient skills in website development.
+I am a fifth-semester Informatics student, I possess a strong interest in and dedication to the field of Information Technology.
+I am passionate for Web Programming and interested in Cloud Computing.

-I am constantly looking to expand my knowledge and improve my capabilities in IT and programming through ongoing learning and exploration.
+I am constantly seeking opportunities to expand my knowledge and improve my skills in IT and programming through continuous learning and exploration.
 My ultimate goal is to develop technology that can make a positive impact on people's lives and improve their experiences with technology on a daily basis.

 <h3 align="left">Languages and Tools:</h3>